 As honest and transparent lettings agent, acreddited by ARLA (Association of Residential Lettings Agents) and Rent Smart Wales - we openly advertise all fee's.

 Student Tenants - Permitted Payments

-We don't charge student tenants any holding or setup fees and there is no admin charge for you to start a tenancy with DH Students.
+There is no admin charge for you to start a tenancy with DH Students but we do now take a holding deposit, which is something new to us in 2022 due to the Renting Homes Wales Act which came into force on 1st Decemeber.
+However, once your tenancy starts this holding deposit will be taken off your first months rent.
 You will be required to pay a security deposit, which will be held by the Deposit Proection Scheme, and returned at the end of your tenancy should everything be correct with the property at check-out.
 More details on all charges during your tenancy can be found below.

 Should you have any questions, please give us a call on 01248 35 35 44.

 Before the tenancy starts (payable to Dafydd Hardy Estate Agents Ltd ‘the Agent’)

 - Holding Deposit: a maximum of 1 week's rent

 - Deposit: £250 per person on a Dafydd Hardy Student rental property with a UK guarantor. (£500 without a UK guarantor)

 - Late rent will be charged at 3% interest above the Bank of England Base Rate from the Due Date until paid on any outstanding sums.